jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 GAMMAS: You have issues, physical or psychological, that keep you from being seen as attractive.

-Most of the advice written in self-help books is for the "alpha" women.
-That is because there are a lot of book readers that fall into this category, and they have enough romantic options that when the listen to advice, it can actually do them some good.
-This advice generally solves what I would consider to be dating's version of "first world problems."
-An alpha receive a decent amount of romantic interest, but are only interested in reciprocating some people, and many of the ones desired are unattainable.
+Perhaps things are different now, but during my long spell as a single male, I found that most advice written in self-help books is for the "alpha" women.
+That is because there are a lot of book readers that fall into this category, and they have enough romantic options that when they listen to advice, it can actually do them some good.
+This advice generally solves what I would consider to be dating world's version of "first world problems."
+An alpha receive a decent amount of romantic interest, but are only interested in reciprocating some people; many of the ones desired are unattainable, and it is easy to get accidentally attached to very attractive but otherwise incompatible suitors.

 Alphas are operating in what you can think of as a one-way marketplace.
 This is a scenario that is really easy to model and solve for.
 Think of it like buying a car.
 These are problems of a buyer's marketplace; you may not be able to get what you want at a price you want, but you will eventually be able to get it.
 And so it is with most of the alphas buying the self-help books.
 They may wring their hands about outnumbering men with bachelor's degrees in NYC by almost 1.4 to 1.
 But they will be able to survive, perhaps by dating older men, or dating those without a degree but with an established career, or a number of alternatives.
 To this extent it is a _culling_ problem - being able to _recognize_ and pursue the best options for you.
 You might not get the exact one you want, but given time and the right search strategy, you will get one you are very happy with.

 So if you pick up a self-help book aimed at women, you are going to find a lot of advice that basically boils down to "how to cull."
-Essentially, stop automatically picking the best looking guy, and go with some more meaningful things.
+The core advice is simple: stop automatically picking the best looking guy, and go with some more meaningful things.
 Eventually, this will sink in courtesy of a book.
-More likely, it would have just as quickly sunk in through some other means; the mere fact that a problem was solved by a
-$11 investment in a trade paperback where the writer was much more concerned with readability than scientific rigor means the problem itself wasn't that hard to begin with, as anguishing as it is for the person having it.
+More likely, it would have just as quickly sunk in through some other means; the mere fact that a problem was solved by a $11 investment in a trade paperback where the writer was much more concerned with readability than scientific rigor means the problem itself wasn't that hard to begin with, as anguishing as it is for the person having it.

 If you are a beta, you are going to find a lot of this advice frustrating, as it won't solve your real problems.
 Why?
 A beta is in a